ON THE DOORSTEP

 Weymouth & Portland

-The stunning backdrop to the 2012 Olympics, Weymouth is a pretty seaside town with shallow water and golden sands, ideal for young families.
-With pedalos, the Jurassic Skyline observation tower, a busy picturesque harbour and marina, and attractions including Sea Life, Sandworld, and Nothe Fort, there is a lot to pack into your day.
+The stunning backdrop to the 2012 Olympics, Weymouth is an attractive seaside town with shallow water and golden sands, ideal for young families.
+With pedalos, a busy picturesque harbour and marina, and attractions including Sea Life, Sandworld, and Nothe Fort, there is a lot to pack into your day.

 Portland has the Chesil Beach Visitor Centre where you can explore the Fleet from a glass-bottomed boat, Henry VIII’s Portland Castle, and Portland Bill lighthouse.